 Links to two other electrified lines were also due to be electrified.
 These are to Carlton Road Junction on the Thameslink/Midland main line, and the Harringay Park curve to Ferme Park providing a vital link to the East Coast main line.

 A better greener image - improving the environmentElectric trains are cleaner and quieter than diesels, and will fit in with TfL’s aim of promoting the Overground as a fast and modern equivalent of the Underground.
 This in turn will boost the image of the service and areas served by the line, thus assisting regeneration.

 Cutting emissions and pollutantsElectrification will play rail's part in reducing oxides of nitrogen, one of the worst by-products of diesel propulsion.

-Commitment to electrification at lastTransport for London, the Rail Freight Group, the line’s passengers, and informed rail experts are all convinced of the unanswerable case for an electrified GOBLIN.
+Commitment to electrification at lastTransport for London, the Rail Freight Group, the line’s passengers, and informed rail experts were all convinced of the unanswerable case for an electrified GOBLIN.

 Electrification of Gospel Oak-Barking is now embedded in Network Rail's Enhancements Delivery Plan for CP5.
 See 'England and Wales Projects: Anglia' in which "infrastructure ready for use" is given as June 2017.

-Railfuture continues to champion the cause of an all-electric GOBLIN!
+Railfuture has continued to champion the cause of an all-electric GOBLIN!

 You can write to the four Members of the Greater London Assembly along the line - for Barnet & Camden, Enfield & Haringey, North East, and City and East: GOBLIN Assembly Members.

 or the nine MPs along the line: see a map of GOBLIN constituencies (names subject to change!) and contact GOBLIN MPs.